-- at the time of your appointment, you do not live within a 25km radius of the location where you carry out your main duties;
+- at the time of your employment, you do not live within a 25km radius of the location where you carry out your main duties;

 - you are unable to commute to work on a daily basis due to the travel distance/time;

-- you have a temporary appointment or your new appointment is in addition to a primary appointment elsewhere.
+- you have a temporary employment contract or your new employment contract is in addition to a primary employment elsewhere.

 UT defines temporary accommodation as lodging in a town or city other than your main place of residence that is within a 25km radius of the place where you carry out your work.
 Your unit will decide if you are eligible for an allowance.

 The actual costs incurred for temporary accommodation will be reimbursed, up to a maximum of €300 a month.
 Employees using the 30% scheme are not entitled to use this option.